autodesk-platform-services/aps-data-connector-postman.collection/README.md

 ## Description

+Change Log:
+  - 7/29/2022: project level access is supported
+  - 7/29/2022: Get:jobs (all jobs with this user) is provided
+  - 7/29/2022: "all" to fetch data of all services.

 This repository provides demos for the category of [BIM360 Data Connector API](TBD) .
 Right now, the APIs can:
  - Create requests with the scheduleInterval: one time, by day, by week, by month or by year
  - Get requests collection, single request, jobs of request